elvis808/Facial-Landmark-/README.md

 # Facial Landmark Detection

 This application uses Javascript to detect and map keypoints around my face to create a facial landmark.
 Incorporated Tensorflow.js, ML for JavaScript, with react webcam for this project.
 Crazy to believe that this face landmark detection can pin point and predict up to 486 key points for your face to identify facial movements and features.
-Tensorflow.js was fun, more projects coming soon..

 Click below for demo application.